USDA Loan Florida

 - Flexible Credit Requirements.

-Who is eligible for a USDA Loan?
+Who is eligible for Department of Agriculture Loan?

 Generally these loans are available to anyone who meets minimum credit guidelines and local area income requirements and is purchasing a home or refinancing their home in an area that is not considered a major metropolitan area by USDA.